1 The Genitive Case

 ● The colour of the T-shirt

 Do not forget the definite article.
-If we are talking about a known thing or something that has been mentioned in the past, we need to place THE in front of the noun.
+If we talk about a known thing or something that has been mentioned in the past, we need to place THE in front of the noun.

 2 Double genitive

-In some cases, which will be gradually introduced in this subchapter, we use the so-called double genitive.
-It is called ‘double’ because two types of genitives appear in one phrase: preposition OF + genitive case (apostrophe + s):
+In some cases, we use the so-called double genitive.
+Double because two types of genitives appear in one phrase: preposition OF + genitive case (apostrophe + s):

 ● A book of Tom’s